JosephLai241/shift/README.md

 ## Storing Data Into Timesheets

-The directory `shift_timesheets/CURRENT_YEAR` is created within the current working directory.
+The directory `shifts/CURRENT_YEAR` is created within the current working directory.
 User-entered information is then recorded into a CSV-format timesheet titled `CURRENT_MONTH.csv`, located in the `CURRENT_YEAR` directory.

-This is an example of the `shift_timesheets` directory structure if you ran `shift` sometime during July 2021:
+This is an example of the `shifts` directory structure if you ran `shift` sometime during July 2021:

 ```
-shift_timesheets/
+shifts/
 └── 2021
     └── July.csv
 ```